PlayFab/MpsSamples/MatchmakeSample/matchMakingAndMps.md

-# Matchmaking and Multiplayer Servers integration
+# PlayFab Matchmaking and Multiplayer Servers integration

-You can have Matchmaking integrate and allocate servers on PlayFab Multiplayer Servers, you can see the documentation [here](https://learn.microsoft.com/en-us/gaming/playfab/features/multiplayer/matchmaking/multiplayer-servers).
+Azure PlayFab Matchmaking has the option to automatically create and allocate a game server on Azure PlayFab Multiplayer Servers after a match.
+To learn more, see [Integrating with PlayFab Multiplayer Servers](https://learn.microsoft.com/gaming/playfab/features/multiplayer/matchmaking/multiplayer-servers).

 ## Preview feature - getting the matchmaking queue name after a server allocation